Pu-erh Buying Mistakes

 - Believing every rare-origin or famous mountain claim.

-- Ignoring return, shipping, and storage practicalities.
+- Ignoring live page details and storage practicalities.

 - Starting with a large cake when a sample would answer the real question.